Avg: 3 from 16 votes

 P3.
 Hard climbing right off the belay, eased by holds outside left.
 Getting through this leads to the hollow flake section.
 Really tricky to get through the last bit of this, as the flakes are so secure it's hard to give them up.
 The last 40' or so is tiptoeing up through some looseness (we didn't knock anything off, everything was more secure than it looked) to bolts in the corner.
 Escape left, top out, and walk climbers right to an anchor with a 2 foot chain.
 9 bolts.

-Walk off or rap the Original Route with at least a 70m.
+Walk off or rap the Cathedral Route with at least a 70m.
 Simul-rapping was nice for the rope stretch.